I had a repeat C-section with Ozzie, so I knew I would be in the hospital for a number of days. Because I’m

 3. BLANQI Postpartum/Nursing Leggings: Nursing leggings?!
 I didn’t know that was a thing until this baby, but these are actually awesome.
 The high rise provides enough coverage if you want to nurse by pulling a shirt up instead of down, won’t irritate C-section scars and has compression to hold everything in.
 They’re supportive without being too restrictive and I’ve been living in these.

-4. BP.
-Denim Trucker Jacket: I wore a roomy denim jacket all summer long during my pregnancy and it’s the perfect top layer for postpartum too.
+4. Oversized Denim Jacket: I wore a roomy denim jacket all summer long during my pregnancy and it’s the perfect top layer for postpartum too.
 I love the oversized fit.

 5. TUMI Backpack: This has become my favorite bag for everything from a daily diaper bag to an overnight (and even weekend trips) bag.
 It holds everything you’ll need with lots of compartments for easy access.
 Plus it’s definitely more comfortable than having to carry one in your arms or over your shoulder.